prof-rossetti/internet-technologies/exercises/website-challenge/exercise.md

 In order to use the images, you can either:

-  A) download this entire repository locally onto your computer and copy / paste the relevant images into your own website repository
+  A) Download or "clone" this entire course repository locally onto your computer and copy / paste the relevant images into your own website repository, OR
-  B) View any image on GitHub and click "view raw" to download that image, then move it into your own website repository
+  B) View any image on GitHub and click the "download" button to download that image, then move it into your own website repository, OR
-  C) Access the image's URL and use that URL as the image source (no need to download into your own website repository)
+  C) View any image on GitHub and right-click on it to "Copy Image Address" and use that URL as the image source (no need to download into your own website repository)

 ### Developing the Website

-Leverage your HTML and CSS knowlege to develop the contents of your "index.html" page.
+Leverage your HTML and CSS knowledge to develop the contents of your "index.html" page.

 You may leverage Twitter Bootstrap or any other front-end frameworks, as desired.